Vince Best Practices

 Session B: Essay Brainstorming and Guidance Session

-- As noted in the above link, Vince will help you brainstorm possible answers to each application data form short answer question and any related essay questions.
+As noted in the above link, Vince will help you brainstorm possible answers to questions asked in the application data forms

 Meanwhile, here is what we expect from you:

-- You will share at least two possible options for each strategically important “small box” answer and essay question.
+You will share at least two possible options for each strategically important application form answer and essay question.

 Step 3 - Submit Other Application Materials (throughout the Application Process)